ambielecki/dwa15-fall2018/laravel/composer-windows.md

 [Enlarge...](http://making-the-internet.s3.amazonaws.com/laravel-composer-install-on-windows@2x.png)
 <img src='http://making-the-internet.s3.amazonaws.com/laravel-composer-install-on-windows@2x.png' class='' style='max-width:1252px; width:100%' alt='Composer installation on Windows'>

 When the installer is complete, **close and restart Cmder**.
+If you do not restart Cmder, it will not recognize that Composer has been installed.

-Now, you should be able to run the `composer` command from within any directory.
-This works because the installer updated your PATH variable for you.
+When Cmder re-opens, you should be able to run the `composer` command from within any directory.
+This works because the installer updated your PATH variable for you, making `composer` available.

 <img src='http://making-the-internet.s3.amazonaws.com/laravel-windows-composer-confirm@2x.png' class='' style='max-width:537px; width:100%' alt=''>